-RESPONSIBILITIES AND OPINION
+RESPONSIBILITIES AND OPINIONS

-Auditors' Responsibilities under Generally Accepted Auditing Standards (GAAS) and Government Auditing Standards , issued by the Comptroller General of the United States We issued an unmodified opinion on the financial statements of the Authority for the years ended June 30, 2016 and 2015.
+Auditors' Responsibilities under Generally Accepted Auditing Standards (GAAS) and Government Auditing Standards, issued by the Comptroller General of the United States

 The financial statements are the responsibility of management.
 As stated in our engagement letter, our responsibility is to express an opinion about whether the financial statements prepared by management with your oversight are fairly presented, in all material respects, in conformity with U.S. generally accepted accounting principles.
 Our audit of the financial statements does not relieve you or management of your responsibilities.

 As part of our audit, we considered the internal control of the Authority.
 Such considerations were solely for the purpose of determining our audit procedures and not to provide any assurance concerning such internal control.

 As part of obtaining reasonable assurance about whether the financial statements are free of material misstatement, we performed test of the Authority's compliance with certain provisions of laws, regulations, contracts, and grants.
 However, the objective of our tests was not to provide an opinion on compliance with such provisions.
+We issued an unmodified opinion on the financial statements of the Authority for the years ended June 30, 2017 and 2016.

-Required Supplementary Information Government Accounting Standards Board (GASB) requires certain supplementary information to accompany the Authority's basic financial statements to be in conformity with generally accepted accounting principles.
+Required Supplementary Information

+Government Accounting Standards Board (GASB) requires certain supplementary information to accompany the Authority's basic financial statements to be in conformity with generally accepted accounting principles.
 Such information has been subjected to limited procedures such as inquires of management about the methods of preparing the information and comparing the information for consistency with the basic financial statements, however, we do not express an opinion because of the limited nature of our procedures.

-The following required supplementary information is required to accompany the Authority's basic financial statements and subjected to limited procedures, but no opinion has been expressed: Management's Discussion and Analysis Schedule of Proportionate Share of the Net Pension Liability Schedule of Plan Contributions Schedule of Funding Progress Reconciliation of Unpaid Claims Liabilities Schedule of Claims Development Information
+The following required supplementary information is required to accompany the Authority's basic financial statements and subjected to limited procedures, but no opinion has been expressed:

-Relax.
-We got this."
+- Management's Discussion and Analysis

+- Schedule of Proportionate Share of the Net Pension Liability

+- Schedule of Plan Contributions

+- Schedule of Funding Progress

+- Reconciliation of Unpaid Claims Liabilities

+- Schedule of Claims Development Information